 This will not only steal our precious time but also, on many occasions, will mean a certain monetary cost.

 What we recommend in Balcells Group is that you outsource this type of activities.
-In the end, the businessman should focus on that what he does best: the core of his business activity.
+In the end, the businessman should focus on what he does best: the core of his business activity.

 Nevertheless, we should do our accounting.